Top destinations and the essential experiences in Cambodia

 Explore the area around Bokor National Park, an architectural legacy from Cambodia’s colonial days now left in beautiful, rustic derelict.

 The reputation of Battambang is mostly built up from a unique experience: Bamboo train- a quirky railway running just outside the city.
 However, true Cambodia explorers all know that the town hides inside a unique countryside scenery and laid-back nightlife.
-In case you need to unwind beside a colonial riverside town, and take in the beauty of nature and rural life, while experiencing the best of quirky cafés, artsy boutique hotels and original restaurants, don’t hesitate to head to Battambang.
+In case you need to unwind besides a colonial riverside town, and take in the beauty of nature and rural life, while experiencing the best of quirky cafés, artsy boutique hotels and original restaurants, don’t hesitate to head to Battambang.

 You will love it if … you wish to discover a small, close-knit cluster of communities connected by a common love for creative inspiration, avant-garde art, and simple living.